shadow-robot/modular_benchmarking_documentation/docs/user_guide/4_task_constructor.md

 You can of course create several nested state machines in the same root state machine or created recursively nested state machines.
 The only restriction is that the source file of the nested state machines **must** be *template files* such as the files you can find [here](???), and you **must** define the transitions in order to know what to do when the nested state machine is done.
 Please note that we already provide template files allowing to create a state machine **fully compatible** with the framework, as well as a [concurrent state machine](http://wiki.ros.org/smach/Tutorials/Concurrence%20container).
 In our implementation, one of the option for the state machine is to specify the information it should have access to (userdata).
 When using nested state machine, we often want to kinf od *inherit* the same userdata as the parent.
 You can do it with `userdata: self.userdata`.

 #### Miscellanous
 Although we tried our best to simplify the creation of state machines by preventing users to dive into different tutorials and face the numerous boilerplate that would come with it, defining a complex state machine might be a bit painful.
-That is why when [creating new states](???) (or using the one we [already provide](???)) you can define some default values for the options that are unlikely to be changed and not specify them in the task constructor script. <br/>
+That is why when [creating new states](##implementing-its-own-states) (or using the one we [provide](./provided_states.md)) you can define some default values for the options that are unlikely to be changed and not specify them in the task constructor script. <br/>
 When creating state machines (especially nested ones), it might be a bit painful to copy/paste some parts such as the input/output keys that might be the same for several states.
 To simplify this it is possible, in a state or a state machine, to create a `params` field which **must** be a dictionary in which you can store values and reuse them in the script.
 An example of `params` could be `params: {outcomes: [success, fail]}`.
 If this field has been added to a state machine then all the children states can use `outcomes: params.outcomes`.
 Please note that the same principle can be applied within a given state in order to shorten the definition of a state and make (once you get used to it) the task constructor script more compact and readable.

 ### Examples
-In this subsection we are going to give some examples of state machines based on the [provided states](???) and the [framework template](???).
+In this subsection we are going to give some examples of state machines based on the [provided states](./provided_states.md) and the [framework template](???).
 The point is not to have meaningful examples in term of task but rather to demonstrate how to use the task constructor.

 #### Making a task constructor script more compact
 Let's start with the following task constructor script: